-How to recover files after a Factory Reset?
+How to Recover Files After a Factory Reset

 There are multiple ways of recovering lost files on Windows.
 You can use data recovery software or make use of a professional data recovery service.
 Here is a breakdown of how each of these methods works.

-Method 1: Use Paid Data Recovery Software
+Use Professional Data Recovery Software

 - Head to the official website and click on the Download button.